The Virgin Suicides (film): Plot

-In the sleepy suburb of Grosse Pointe, Michigan, a group of neighborhood boys—now grown men—reflect upon their memories of the five Lisbon sisters, ages 13 to 17, in 1975.
-Unattainable due to their overprotective Catholic parents, math teacher Ronald Lisbon and his homemaker wife Sara, the girls—Therese, Mary, Bonnie, Lux, and Cecilia—are enigmas who fill the boys' conversations and dreams.
+In the sleepy suburb of Grosse Pointe, Michigan, a group of neighborhood boys — now grown men — reflect upon their memories of the five Lisbon sisters, ages 13 to 17, in 1974.
+Unattainable due to their overprotective Catholic parents, math teacher Ronald Lisbon and his homemaker wife Sara, the girls — Cecilia, Lux, Bonnie, Mary, and Therese — are enigmas who fill the boys' conversations and dreams.

 During the summer, the youngest sister, Cecilia, slits her wrist in a bathtub, but survives.
 Her therapist, Dr. Horniker, suggests to her parents that her suicide attempt was a cry for help, and she would benefit from wider interaction with her peers, particularly boys.

-Despite this, Mrs. Lisbon is unwilling to allow her daughters a normal social life.
+Despite that, Mrs. Lisbon is unwilling to allow her daughters a normal social life.
 Mr. Lisbon persuades her to allow a chaperoned party to make Cecilia feel better.
-However, after other boys make fun of Joe, a teenager with Down syndrome, she excuses herself and commits suicide by leaping from her second-story bedroom window, impaling herself on a spiked iron fencepost below.
+However, after other boys make fun of Joe, a teenager with Down syndrome, Cecilia excuses herself and takes her own life by leaping from her second-story bedroom window, impaling herself on a spiked iron fencepost below.

 Afterwards, the Lisbon parents watch over their remaining daughters even more closely.
 This further isolates the family and heightens the air of mystery surrounding the girls, particularly to the neighborhood boys.

-At the beginning of the new school year, Lux, the most rebellious sister, enters into a secret, short-lived romance with Trip Fontaine, the school heartthrob.
+At the beginning of the school year, Lux, the most rebellious sister, enters into a secret, short-lived romance with Trip Fontaine, the school heartthrob.
 In hopes of becoming closer to her, he comes over to the Lisbons' and watches television with the family.

-Trip persuades Mr. Lisbon to let him take Lux to the homecoming dance by promising to provide dates for Therese, Mary and Bonnie, and going as a group, to which their parents agree, with Mr. Lisbon chaperoning the dance.
+Trip convinces Mr. Lisbon to let him take Lux to the homecoming dance by promising to provide dates for Bonnie, Mary, and Therese, and going as a group, to which their parents agree, with Mr. Lisbon chaperoning the dance.
 After being voted homecoming king and queen, Trip persuades Lux to ditch their group and take a walk on the football field, where they have sex.
 Afterwards, she falls asleep and he abandons her.
 At dawn, Lux wakes up alone and takes a taxi home, where she is met by her distraught parents.